 - Help to make riders visible to other road users

-Many scooter riders do not realise that travelling at lower speeds does not mean they are not at risk of serious injury.
+Many moped and scooter riders do not realise that travelling at lower speeds does not mean they are at any less risk of serious injury.
 There is no difference in coming off a scooter at 25mph or a larger motorcycle at the same speed.
 Scooter riders have exactly the same chances of suffering injuries such as broken limbs and extensive skin abrasions requiring skin grafts – or worse.
 It is easy to find suitable protective clothing matching personal style and tastes.

 What follows is some general information and guidance on the protective equipment that is available.